Our guide to dental care in Victoria for people receiving disability assistance

 Please note: Although the BC government provides limited coverage for dental costs for persons receiving Persons With Disabilities assistance (PWD) and Income Assistance, they will not reimburse you if you pay for those services in cash– even if you have paid government-approved rates.
 You must get the dentistry professional to bill the government directly.

-Here we list local dentists who say that they will bill the MSP program directly, at rates accepted by the government.
+Here we list local dentists who say that they will bill the MSP program directly.

 Ministry Policy: Normally, adults receiving PWD assistance may claim up to $1,000 for dental expenses over two calendar years (calculated as beginning on January 1st every odd-numbered year).
 This includes basic dental problems (i.e., cleanings and fillings), partial dentures, and, depending on the external circumstances, sometimes crowns and bridges.
 If you have a spouse, they may also claim up to $1,000 for dental expenses.
 If you have a child under the age of 19, then they may claim up to $2,000 over the same period.

-Here we list local dentists who have said they will the MSP program directly, at rates accepted by the government.
+Here we list local dentists who have said they will the MSP program directly.
 This information is subject to change without notice by the service providers.
 None of these clinics are endorsed by the VDRC, and you should use your own discretion.

 Click on Our Guide to Dental Care in Victoria to download this webpage as a PDF!